pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 How the deployment works
 ------------------------

-Pega provides customized orchestration tools and docker images required to orchestrate a deployment in an PKS cluster you create for the deployment using the following stepped tasks:
+Pega provides customized orchestration tools and Docker images required to orchestrate a deployment in an PKS cluster you create for the deployment using the following stepped tasks: